learn-co-curriculum/ruby-orm/README.md

 ## Objectives

-1. Understand the concept of an ORM and why we build them.
+1. Explain the concept of an ORM and why we build them.
-2. Understand the code that will map your Ruby objects to a database.
+2. Describe the code that will map your Ruby objects to a database.

 ## What is ORM?

-Object Relational Mapping (ORM) is technique of accessing a relational database using an object-oriented programming language.
+Object Relational Mapping (ORM) is the technique of accessing a relational database using an object-oriented programming language.
 Object Relational Mapping is a way for our Ruby programs to manage database data by "mapping" database tables to classes and instances of classes to rows in those tables.

-There is no special programming magic to an ORM––it is simple a manner in which we implement the code that connects our Ruby program to our database.
+There is no special programming magic to an ORM––it is simply a manner in which we implement the code that connects our Ruby program to our database.
 For example, you may have seen code that connects your Ruby program to a given database:

 ```ruby
 database_connection = SQLite3::Database.new('db/my_database.db')